Doogiemuc/liquido-vue-frontend/doc/liquido-vue-frontend.md

  - Flash messages:
    - Show confirmation and error messages that disapear (like in JIRA at the top right)
-   - Show introduction at the top of pages like UserHome when visiting a packe for the first time.
+   - Show introduction at the top of pages like UserHome when visiting a page for the first time.

 ## Thoughts about IDs